-As informed to us, there is no information other than the financial statements.
-Consequently, in our opinion, the reporting requirement under SA 720 "The Auditor's Responsibilities Relating to Other Information" are not applicable.
+As informed to us, there is no information other than financial statements.
+Consequently, in our opinion, the reporting requirements under SA 720 "The Auditor's Responsibility Relating to Other Information" are not applicable.

 Management's Responsibility for the Financial Statements